 Food is wasted at every stage in our food system, from the farm, all the way our homes, restaurants and institutions.
 Yet at the same time, neighbors in our community go to bed hungry.
 This event series came about because of local organizations that are passionate about sharing this information, and providing resources that enable us as a community to reduce the amount of wasted food and make sure everyone has enough to eat.
 Here you can learn more about the partners that come together to make these events happen, as well as access resources to learn about how you can reduce wasted food in your own home and our community.
 You can also read all the research and see what other folks around the globe are doing to reduce wasted food in their communities.

-Open Feasts will be at three Open Streets events again this summer in Minneapolis!
+Open Feasts had a great time at three Open Streets events this summer in Minneapolis!

 East Lake Street on Sunday, July 22nd